uufuuu/Recipes-and-Ratings-Analysis/README.md

 - It is split into two main CSV files.

-- The "recipes" data set contained metadata about recipes, providing a complete snapshot pf the recipes and their attributes, making it essential for understanding what each recipe offers.
+- The "recipes" data set contained metadata about recipes, providing a complete snapshot of the recipes and their attributes, making it essential for understanding what each recipe offers.
 It includes information like recipes names, preparation times, tags, nutritional content, number of steps, and user-contributed descriptions.

 - The "interactions" data set captures user interactions with recipes, including ratings and reviews.
 The data links users to the recipes they reviewed, allowing for an analysis of trends in user feedback and recipe popularity.

-The central question we are interested in is: **How average rating could be deterimined by key attributes of a recipe?**
+The central question we are interested in is: **How average rating could be determined by key attributes of a recipe?**

 - Understanding how average ratings are determined by recipe attributes has practical applications.
 By analyzing this data, food bloggers, culinary professionals, and recipe-sharing platforms can tailor their recipes to maximize user satisfaction.
 For example, a recipe with a shorter preparation time and balanced nutritional value might perform better, which can guide recipe creation and marketing strategies.